cloudcap10/me.is-a.dev/content/portfolio.md

 7. About Page Layouts
 8. Header Variations

-**CheckPoint Quantum 6400 2X Virtual Systems**
+**CheckPoint Quantum 6400 VSX Cluster**

-Enables threat prevention capabilities at all points of the infrastructure, to prevent and block even the most advanced attacks, before they can disrupt business.
+Checkpoint Enables threat prevention capabilities at all points of the infrastructure, to prevent and block even the most advanced attacks, before they can disrupt business.

+# Work Involved

+1. Machine Authentication, User Authencation and 2FA Authentication configuration on the Checkpoint Gateway, the Checkpoint Security Gateway allows SSL VPN connections with machine and user authentication, and 2FA authentication.
+User authentication is using LDAP, machine authentication using OPSEC PKI and 2FA using Fortiauthenticator.
+2. Migrate all relevant firewall policy from Watchguard to Checkpoint
+3. Migrate Cisco ASA site-to-site to Checkpoint for 21 Fortinet Firewalls
+4. Configure 2 Tier firewalls using Checkpoint VSX

 **Selecting and Evaluating an IT Solution for New Site**